 Mallett explains, “Unlike some HIIT workouts, these cardio trampoline-barre regimens are easier on the joints, thereby offering broad appeal to exercisers of all ages and fitness levels, from novices to advanced.”
 She specifically uses a JumpSport Fitness trampoline with a bar attachment for her fusion workout.
 Beginners can rely on the bar for stability if necessary, while experienced bouncers can boost intensity as they want with a faster pace and higher jumps.
 “The workouts can be easily regressed and progressed to suit individual needs and preferences,” she notes.

-As many of us know, rebounding on a trampoline adds an element of fun to a workout (without the repetitive pounding) that other modalities can’t deliver.
+As many of us know, rebounding on a mini trampoline adds an element of fun to a workout (without the repetitive pounding) that other modalities can’t deliver.
 According to studies, additional benefits include:

 - Increased cardiovascular endurance